slatedocs/slate/source/includes/reference/_webhooks.md

 ```
 ### Event

-Event will be triggered every time balance is debited.
+Event will be triggered every time balance is credited.

 Field                     | Description                                   | Format
 ---------                 | -------                                       | -----------